agi-merge/waggle-dance/README.md

   <a href="#open-core">Open Core</a>
 </p>

-**Waggle Dance** is a _highly experimental™️_ adversarial-cooperative multi-agent goal solver, currently powered by [Langchain.js](https://github.com/hwchase17/langchainjs).
+**Waggle Dance** is a _highly experimental™️_ adversarial-cooperative multi-agent goal solver.

+Check

 Waggle Dance takes a goal and passes it to a Planner Agent which streams an execution graph for sub-tasks.
 Each sub-task is executed as concurrently as possible by Execution Agents.
 To reduce poor results and hallucinations, sub-results are reviewed by Criticism Agents.
 Eventually, the Human in the loop (you!) will be able to chat with individual Agents, and provide course-corrections if needed.